saulpw/visidata/dev/checklists/add-command.md

 4) optional: choose a default keybinding (see the [available keystrokes](https://visidata.org/kblayout)).
     - [design schema of keystrokes]() (e.g. why we decide to map a command to Ctrl, Shift, g, z, etc)

-## Document the command (to be done if the command remains in the release)
+## Documenting the command (to be done once the command is shippable)
 5) add command to [dev/commands.tsv]();
     - `sheet`: the SheetType the command is bound to
     - `longname`: the [longname]() for the command